A POWER STRUGGLE AT (AND OVER) THE WHO

 THE RESTIVE SINO-INDIAN BORDER

 On May 9th, a new commotion erupted along the Sino-Indian border when Chinese and Indian troops exchanged insults and traded blows at the Naku Pass in India's northeastern Sikkim state.
-The incident is the latest installment in a series of border disputes between China and India that go back centuries, and the two have fought wars over assorted tracts of land that one or the other has claimed disputes that remain unresolved to this day.
+The incident is the latest installment in a series of border disputes between China and India that go back decades, and the two have fought wars over assorted tracts of land that one or the other has claimed – disputes that remain unresolved to this day.
 For instance, India has long claimed sovereignty over Aksai Chin, a small parcel of Chinese territory abutting India's province of Jammu and Kashmir, while China maintains that its borders encompass another Indian province, Arunachal Pradesh, which borders Bhutan and Burma.

 While Indian and Chinese officials quickly diffused the tension, the issue remains a notable flashpoint amid growing Chinese adventurism in the Indo-Pacific.
 The episode follows recent Chinese aggression in the South China Sea, where China's coast guard sank a Vietnamese fishing boat a month before Beijing announced an Air Defense Identification Zone covering the entire area.
 Moreover, just a week after the Naku Pass standoff, China bolstered its troop presence in the Galwan Valley, just west of Aksai Chin.
 (Wall Street Journal, May 10, 2020)